TINYT1ME/RV32I-Bible/get_started/README.md

-# Get Started
+# 🚀 Get Started
 > 🚨 **Prerequisite Software**
 > Before starting, make sure you have all prerequisite software installed.
-> See the [here](PREREQ.md) file for detailed instructions.
+> See the [here](PREREQ.md) for detailed instructions.

 This get started section is used to demonstrate the development process using the tools found in [prereq. software](PREREQ.md).
-This section will show how to go from nothing to functional and tested hdl ready to be programmed onto an FPGA.
+This section will show how to go from nothing to functional and tested HDL ready to be programmed onto an FPGA.

 ## **Project Overview**